jzfrank/JustDicee/README.md

 # JustDicee

 Cannot make decisions?
 Just throw a dice!

 Note:
-*This is a toy project for a web dev bootcamp taught by Angela Yu.*
+_This was a toy project for a web dev bootcamp taught by Angela Yu._